ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**3.0.1**

+- Fixed Kintsugi always acting as if all characters have 1 stack of it.
+- Fixed Kintsugi description not reflecting configs.
+- Attempted to fix dead players being able to earn the Old War Lidar achievement in multiplayer.

 **3.0.0**

 - BREAKING CHANGES: